WokLibCodeClub/.github/profile/README.md

 ### *Python from the beginning* for those new to Python

-For those quite new to Python we will continue exploring the basics by extending our *turtles* code to include loops, and introduce the concept of Python lists.
+For those quite new to Python we will finish our mini-course introducing the basics by writing our own function in a game called *Catch the ball*.
+There is a starter project for this game and you can find it [here](https://trinket.io/python/0e429f731b).

 #### Previous sessions in *Python from the beginning*: